 - 1. Children learn in many ways.
-A small talk with you or a story read to them alone helps them feel valued as people. - 2.
-We need to accept children's feelings, even when they are angry and jealous.
-Children should be encouraged to ask for help when needed. - 3.
-Children should be encouraged to appropriately express their feelings. - 4.
-Respecting confidentiality, adults should never speak negatively about children in front of them, or other parents/volunteers.
+Talking to them or reading a story together helps them feel valued. - 2.
+We accept children's feelings, even when they are angry and jealous.
+We encourage children to ask for help when needed. - 3.
+Children are encouraged to express their feelings. - 4.
+We never speak negatively about children.